 REPORT - SEMINAR ONE

-The first seminar in this series took place on the afternoon of Monday 7 December 2015 at UEL's Docklands Campus.
+The first seminar in this series took place on Monday 12 December 2016 at UEL's Docklands Campus.
 The topic was:

 THE RIGHT TO A PLACE IN GERMAN CHILDCARE PROVISION - ARE CHOICE QUALITY AND EQUITY BEING REALISED?

 Since the summer of 2013 every German child aged between one and six in each of the 16 German federal states has had a right to a place in early childhood provision.
 This momentous development has not only generated explosive growth in German childcare markets, but has also produced challenges for equitable access, service quality and parental choice.

 At the start of the 10th series of this international seminar programme, ICMEC welcomed Dr Nina Hogrebe from the Westfälische Wilhelms-Universität Münster and Professor Peter Moss, Professor Emeritus at the Thomas Coram Research Unit, UCL Institute of Education, University College London, to discuss issues arising from the new policy.
 Professor Eva Lloyd, ICMEC’s director, chaired the seminar.